pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 ### New contributors

-A warm welcome to all our new contributors! (in alphabetical order):
+A warm welcome to this month's new contributors! (in alphabetical order):

 - [Conor O'Callaghan](https://github.com/Conor0Callaghan)
 - [Daniaal Nadir](https://github.com/daniaalnadir)